LeoDog896/jsnow/README.md

 ### Development

-Run `yarn dev` to start automatically building the site.
+Run `yarn dev` to start the developer enviornment.

 ### Building